huddle-brasil/emotion-classifier/README.md

 - mongoose npm

 ## 3 Machine Learning's services
-In order classify the text messages sent by team, we use the Google's Machine Learning service, called AutoML Natural Language.
+In order to classify the text messages sent by the team, we use the Google's Machine Learning service, called AutoML Natural Language.
 Our goal isn't to teach about this Google's service, so we recommend reading the service's doc:
     Doc: https://cloud.google.com/natural-language/automl/docs/quickstart